Gatwick profit boosted by emerging market growth

 "Passengers and airlines are benefiting from new facilities and we are currently investing around 20 million pounds per month," said Wingate, who added that a further 435 million pounds would be invested over the next two years.

-In the last three years GIP has invested 750 million pounds modernizing its two terminals and revamping its security, baggage and inter-terminal shuttle services.
+In the last three years GIP has invested 750 million pounds modernising its two terminals and revamping its security, baggage and inter-terminal shuttle services.

 (Reporting by Rhys Jones; Editing by Sarah Young)